 Access to information and knowledge, particular digital mean in education, should become accessible to all different groups in society including people with low income, people living in rural areas, people with disabilities and special needs, and indigenous people.
 It is therefore important to propose appropriate strategies, policies and innovative solutions which are support by open and transparent cooperation of all states.

+Promoting and facilitating of the free access of developing countries and least developed countries, especially researchers and scientists, to information and scientific sources, to reduce the knowledge divide.

+Accessibility (subtitling and audio description) may be considered as a potent literacy tool.

 Ethical application of Internet

 Continue to insure the free flow of information.
-Blocking and filtering should be avoided.
+Blocking and filtering should be avoided unless there is a confliction with ethical or cultural issues in a region or countries..

 Formulate laws to facilitate access to information while ensuring data and user privacy.